hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/connectionprofile.md

 ## Creating a Connection Profile

-1. Create a new file called `connection.json` that contains the following information for {{site.data.conrefs.hlf_full}} v1.0.
-        }

-  Create a connection profile for {{site.data.conrefs.hlf_full}} v1.0, use the following format:
+A connection profile for {{site.data.conrefs.hlf_full}} v1.0 uses the following format:

         {
             "type": "hlfv1",